JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 <img src="/public/assets/2021-12-24-battle_of_lines_brehensam/brehensam_algo/comparism_float_int_brehensam.png" alt="comparism_float_int_brehensam.png" width="400"/>

-__Figure 17: Comparism in elapsed run time between integer and float implementation__
+__Figure 17: Comparison in elapsed run time between integer and float implementation__

 # Conclusion

 Although Brehensam's algorithm fast and simple implementation has led to it's importance in many graphics library and even in the firmware of graphics card, there are numerous issues that it is not made to address.

 Namely, there is an aliasing effect for lines drawn using this algorithm.
 The lines appear jagged up close and people do get sick of retro-looking graphics after a while.
-This issue is solved by [Xiaolin Wu's Line Algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu%27s_line_algorithm), which performs anti-alising and handles cases where the endpoints of the line do not lie exactly on integer points of the pixel grid [3].
+This issue is solved by [Xiaolin Wu's Line Algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu%27s_line_algorithm), which performs anti-aliasing and handles cases where the endpoints of the line do not lie exactly on integer points of the pixel grid [3].
 We will take a look at Wu's algorithm in Part 3.

 Secondly, we have not seen how Brehensam's Line Algorithm is able to raster curves, and that will be the focus of Part 2.